 Arrangements for handling complaints from parents of children with special educational needs and disabilities (SEND) about the school's support are within the scope of this policy.
-Such complaints should first be made to the [class teacher/ headteacher]; they will then be referred to this complaints policy.
-Our [SEND policy and

-SEND information report] includes information about the rights of parents of pupils with disabilities who believe that our school has discriminated against their child.
+Such complaints should first be made to the [class teacher/special educational needs co-ordinator (SENCO)/headteacher]; they will then be referred to this complaints policy.
+Our [SEND policy and SEND information report] includes information about the rights of parents of pupils with disabilities who believe that our school has discriminated against their child.

 Complaints about services provided by other providers who use school premises or facilities should be directed to the provider concerned.
-Surrey Hills All Saints Primary School - Together We Care, Learn and Achieve in the name of Jesus, the Good Shepard